QUEST-IS'25

 In this talk we will explore a few seminal experiments in which quantum photonics made possible to interrogate nature itself by studying the very foundations of quantum theory.
 From there, we will see how the technological progresses allowed for scientists to “surf the wave” of the second quantum revolution to actually create practical quantum technologies that can be useful for society by bringing some quantum advantages like enhanced security for modern communication networks, or better sensing capabilities in various domains of applications.

-Oscar Diez
+Oscar DIEZ

 European Commission Representative, DG CNECT